avalonhse/intro-to-python/README.md

 - **ReviewLession** : questions to review previous class
 - **Exercises** : homework submitted to tutors

-## Software installation for the course
+## Software and tools installation for the course

 #### 1. GitKraken